goforj/collection/README.md

 ### Any

 Any returns true if at least one item satisfies fn.
-Example:
+Example: integers

 ```go
 c := collection.New([]int{1, 2, 3, 4})